nuxeo/nuxeo-drive/docs/configuration.md

 * * *

-#### `direct-transfer-upper-limit`
+#### `direct-transfer-single-file-upper-limit`

-Maximum allowed size (in MB) for files or directories uploaded via Direct Transfer.
+Maximum allowed size (in MB) for a single file uploaded via Direct Transfer.
 If set to 0, no limit is enforced.
+Files exceeding this limit will be skipped, and a warning message will be shown in the UI.

+- Default value (int): `0`
+- Version added: 5.6.1

+* * *

+#### `direct-transfer-multiple-file-upper-limit`

+Maximum allowed combined size (in MB) for multiple files selected together during a Direct Transfer.
+If set to 0, no limit is enforced.
+If the total size exceeds this limit, all selected files will be skipped, and a message will be shown in the UI.

+- Default value (int): `0`
+- Version added: 5.6.1

+* * *

+#### `direct-transfer-folder-upper-limit`

-Files or directories exceeding this limit will be skipped and a message will be shown in the UI.
+Maximum allowed size (in MB) for a folder, including all its contents, uploaded via Direct Transfer.
+If set to 0, no limit is enforced.
+Folders exceeding this limit will be skipped entirely, and a warning message will be shown in the UI.

 - Default value (int): `0`
 - Version added: 5.6.1